nuagenetworks/nuage-metroae/Documentation/UPGRADE_HA.md

 * one VSTAT (Elasticsearch) node

 ## Upgrading Automatically
 If your upgrade plans do not include upgrading VRSs or other dataplane components, you can upgrade everything with one command.
 If your upgrade plans do include VRSs or other dataplane components, you can upgrade everything with two commands.
-MetroÆ also gives you the option of upgrading all instances of a component type, e.g. VSC, with a single command for each component type.
-If you prefer to have more control over each step in the upgrade process proceed to [Upgrading By Individual Steps](#Upgrading-By-Individual-Steps-not-including-Active/Standby-clusters) for instructions.
+MetroAE also gives you the option of upgrading all instances of a component type, e.g. VSC, with a single command for each component type.
+If you prefer to have more control over each step in the upgrade process proceed to [Upgrading By Individual Steps](#upgrading-by-individual-steps-not-including-active-standby-clusters) for instructions.

 ### Upgrade All Components including Active/Standby clusters (does not pause for external VRS/dataplane upgrade)